-Note that there are no restrictions on the operations allowed for a general algorithm.
+Note that for a general algorithm there are no restrictions on the operations allowed.
 The only restriction is that it can only take a finite amount of information, though it is allowed to adaptively choose the finite amount of information it reads depending on the input (which may very well be infinite, say an infinite matrix, or a function).
-Condition (iii) ensures that the algorithm is well-defined and consistent since, put in simple words, changing the input A shall not affect the algorithm's action as long as the change does not affect the output of the relevant evaluations in $\Lambda{\Gamma}(A)$.
+The condition (iii) just ensures that the algorithm is well defined and consistent since, put in simple words, changing the input A shall not affect the algorithm's action as long as the change does not affect the output of the relevant evaluations in $\Lambda{\Gamma}(A)$.

-Remark 7.4 (The purpose of a general algorithm).
-The purpose of a general algorithm is to have a definition that will encompass any model of computation and allow lower bounds and impossibility results to become universal.
-Given that there are several non-equivalent models of computation, lower bounds will be shown with a general definition of an algorithm.
-Upper bounds will always be done with more structure on the algorithms, for example, using a Turing machine or a Blum-Shub-Smale (BSS) machine.
+Remark 6.4 (The purpose of a general algorithm).
+The purpose of a general algorithm is to have a definition that will encompass any model of computation, and that will allow lower bounds and impossibility results to become universal.
+Given that there are several non equivalent models of computation, lower bounds will be shown with a general definition of an algorithm.
+Upper bounds will always be done with more structure on the algorithms for example using a Turing machine or a Blum-Shub-Smale (BSS) machine.

-However, more than a general algorithm is needed to describe the universe of computational problems.
-We need the concept of towers of algorithms for that.
+The concept of a general algorithm, however, is not enough to describe the world of computational problems.
+For that we need the concept of towers of algorithms.

-Definition 7.5 (Tower of algorithms).
-Given a computational problem $\{\Xi, \Omega, \mathcal{M}, \Lambda\}$, a tower of algorithms of height k for $\{\Xi, \Omega, \mathcal{M}, \Lambda\}$ is a collection of sequences of functions where $n_k, \ldots, n_1 \in \mathbb{N}$ and the functions $\Gamma{n_k, \ldots, n_1}$ at the lowest level in the tower are general algorithms in the sense of Definition 7.3.
+Definition 6.5 (Tower of algorithms).
+Given a computational problem $\{\Xi, \Omega, \mathcal{M}, \Lambda\}$, a tower of algorithms of height k for $\{\Xi, \Omega, \mathcal{M}, \Lambda\}$ is a collection of sequences of functions where $n_k, \ldots, n_1 \in \mathbb{N}$ and the functions $\Gamma{n_k, \ldots, n_1}$ at the lowest level in the tower are general algorithms in the sense of Definition 6.3.
 Moreover, for every $A \in \Omega$,